lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

-Sometimes, categorical variables, like factor or character, have many levels but only a few observations in one or more levels.
+Sometimes, categorical variables (as factors or characters) have many levels but only a few observations in one or more levels.
 It might make sense to combine categories together for some analyses or particular questions.
 This is especially useful if we only want to interpret one level compared to the other levels.

-The `forcats` package has been preloaded.
+The `forcats` package has been preloaded as well as the previous `tidier2_framingham` dataset you tidied.

 `@instructions`
-- Recode the levels of Vocational and College education to be Post-Secondary.
+- Recode the levels of `"Vocational"` and `"College"` education to be `"Post-Secondary"`.
-- Confirm that the education values have been correctly merged by counting the new education variable.
+- Confirm that the education values have been correctly recoded using `count()` on the new education variable.

 `@hint`
 - Use the `fct_recode` function to recode the levels.